Skip to content ↓

 • Communication

-• Appreciation - critical analysis of the work of other artists and designers
+• Appreciation - critical analysis of the work of other historical contemporary artists and designers

 • Collaborative work